For the Best Results, Use the Latest Version.

 Step 2: Locate Planar Tracking

 Method 1: Double-click the clip on the timeline to open the editing panel.
-Navigate to Video > AI Tools and click the button next to Planar Tracking to activate the feature.
+Navigate to Video > Basic and click the button next to Planar Tracking to activate the feature.

-Method 2: Click the tracking icon on the toolbar below the timeline, click on the tracking icon, and then select Planar Tracking.
+Method 2: Click the AI tracking Tools icon on the toolbar above the timeline, and then select Planar Tracking.

 Method 3: Click Tools in the top menu bar, then choose Video > Planar Tracking.